Why I try to stay away from Facebook.

 I should have made the connection myself between William Randolph Hearst’s Herald Examiner Building and Julia Morgan.
 Then I posted my reply:

-“Back when it was locally owned.
+“Back when it was locally owned."

-This picture does look like the Herald Examiner Building downtown.
+The Facebook picture does look like the Herald Examiner Building downtown.
 ASU has a satellite journalism campus there now.

-This picture was taken on PCH in Pacific Palisades.
+The picture was taken on PCH in Pacific Palisades.
 Maybe the same architects?

 It was actress Thelma Todd's Sidewalk Cafe.
 What an amazing LA story.